xukp20/Papers/llm/README.md

 - Scratch pad of SYW
 - CoT: *Chain-of-Thought Prompting Elicits Reasoning in Large Language Models*
-  - Reference: *Language Models are Few-Shot Learners*
+- *Language Models are Few-Shot Learners*

+ORMs and PRMs:

+- *Solving math word problems with process- and outcome-based feedback*